-Building Department FY2019 Goals and Objectives
+Building Department FY2020 Goals and Objectives

-- 1. Staff will continue outreach efforts to educate contractors, homeowner and architects of the significant changes contained in the Ninth Edition of the State Building Code, which went into effect on January 1, 2018. - 2.
-Review and update the current building, electrical, gas and plumbing permit fees to ensure they reflect current costs associated with departmental activities. - 3.
-Perform a comprehensive review and update of the Department's web page to ensure users have access to the most current information available.
+- 1. Staff will continue outreach efforts to educate contractors, homeowner and architects about significant changes contained in the Ninth Edition of the State Building Code, which became effective January 1, 2018.
+At the same time, staff will prepare for the adoption and implementation of the 10th Edition of the Building Code, expected to become effective sometime during FY2020. - 2.
+The department will perform a comprehensive review of the current building, electrical, gas and plumbing permit fees to ensure they reflect current costs associated with providing inspectional services. - 3.
+The department's website will be updated to reflect current code requirements, and will provide more information to architects, contractors, and homeowners alike.

-There are no significant budget changes for the FY2019 Building Department.
-Overall, the departmental budgets for Building, Gas, Wiring and Sealer represent a modest increase of just \$1,813 or 0.85%.
+There are no significant budget changes for the FY2020 Building Department.
+Overall, the departmental budgets for Building, Gas, Wiring and Sealer are down \$3,968 or 1.83% due to changes in departmental personnel.
+The departmental budget as presented does not include contractual wage increases for Union and Non-Union personnel, as those expenses have been budgeted centrally pending completion of union negotiations.